Building a Twitter API v2 Bot in 15 minutes

 First, lets build a script that will pull in the latest Bitcoin price from CoinGecko.
 CoinGecko has an easy-to-use API which we'll be using here.

-We'll be making basic HTTP requests to this endpoint, so let's add fetch to node
+We'll be making basic HTTP requests to this endpoint, so let's add fetch

 npm i cross-fetch